serenequacked/pretty-paynow-qr-code-generator/README.md

 ## Project Philosophy

-PayNow QR codes are often functional but visually dull.
+PayNow QR codes are widely used but often visually bland.

-This project treats QR codes as **design objects**, not just payment tools.
+This project treats QR codes as design objects, not just payment tools.

-The goal is to make it easy for anyone to generate QR codes that feel:
+With this generator, you can create QR codes that feel:

-- Friendly
+- Friendly and fun
-- Fun
-- On-brand
+- On-brand and professional
-- Suitable for gifts, stalls, and events
+- Perfect for gifts, events, and business stalls

 ## Upcoming Features
 - Generative AI backgrounds